seetadev/ParkGHO-Family/README.md

 Problem: Rising road incidents and the need for early detection and prevention by better incentivizing citizen developers.
 Ability to sustain citizen initiatives by decentralized QR code based affiliate marketing for merchants.

-Solution: AAVE Blockchain-based ecosystem focused on sustaining citizen initiatives on road incident prevention using GHO stablecoin, Family Wallet and Chainlink CCIP integration and Chainlink Functions for spare parts dynamic NFT.
+Solution: AAVE Blockchain-based ecosystem focused on sustaining citizen initiatives on road incident prevention using GHO stablecoin, Family Wallet and Chainlink CCIP integration and Chainlink Functions for Incident Report dynamic NFT.

 Core Objectives:
 - Decentralized platform for incident reporting and summarization by citizens.